peggz19/pandas-challenge/README.md

 Hello and welcome to Peggy Tadi's pandas challenge.

 When creating the School Summary Table, I didn't find how to merge series into Data Frames hence the long calculations to turn the groupby series into singular DataFrames before merging them all into a big one.
-Later on, when doing the Math Score by Grade, I was able to find who to merge series into a DataFrame.
+Later on, when doing the Math Score by Grade, I was able to find how to merge series into a DataFrame.

 See below the links of the formulas I used but we didn't learn in class :